ahatting/ChangeDG/readme.md

 ﻿## ChangeDG

-_The tool allows you to change certain attributes for Distributiongroups/lists in an on-premises Active Directory when you use Office365 and no longer have an on-premises Exchange Organization.
+_The tool allows you to change the authorized senders for Distributiongroups/lists in an on-premises Active Directory when you use Office365 and no longer have an on-premises Exchange Organization.
 Changes will be synchronized towards Office 365 on the next Directory Synchronization._

 **minimal requirements**
 - Windows PowerShell version 2